VisionVerse/SRDL-Net/README.md

 ## :pushpin: Introduction

-This repository provides the implementation of a **Structure-Compensated Reliable Discriminability Learning Network (SRDL-Net)** for **foggy remote sensing change detection**.
+This repository provides the implementation of a **Structure-compensated Reliable Discriminability Learning Network (SRDL-Net)** for **foggy remote sensing change detection**.

 Fog interference usually weakens structural cues of real changed regions and induces pseudo-change responses in unchanged backgrounds.
 To address this issue, SRDL-Net restores change discriminability by compensating fog-weakened structural cues and disentangling fog-induced pseudo-change responses during progressive change decoding.